Essential Arrival Tips

 - With at least one blank page for the entry stamp

-- Must be signed and stamped by an official medical authority.
+- It should be signed and stamped by an official medical authority.

-- No certificate?
-You may be refused entry or required to vaccinate at the airport (possible delays).
+- Without it, you may be refused entry or required to vaccinate at the airport, which can cause delays.

-- If you’re on the list, print Presidential Decree No. 189/23 and highlight your country.
+- If your country is on the list, print Presidential Decree No. 189/23 and highlight your country.

-- Useful at immigration or at departure if airline staff aren’t up to date.
+- This can be useful at immigration or even at departure if airline staff are not fully updated.

-- Offline translation (Portuguese is the main language).
+- Offline translation is useful, as Portuguese is the main language.

-- Offline navigation (mobile data can be patchy on arrival).
+- Offline navigation also helps, as mobile data can be patchy on arrival.

-Popular options: Airalo, Holafly, Ubigi, Nomad.
-If your phone doesn’t support eSIM, consider a physical international SIM.
+Popular options include Airalo, Holafly, Ubigi and Nomad.
+If your phone does not support eSIM, a physical international SIM can also be worth considering.

-Reminder: some visas/residence pathways require registration within 30 days after arrival — check your entry conditions.
+Reminder: some visas or residence pathways require registration within 30 days after arrival, so check your entry conditions.

 Short overview to help you land ready.